 Many grape varieties find their way into these wines.
 In France, Grenache is often made into still rosé and Pinot Noir is used for sparkling brut rosés.
 In California, both of these and many more varieties may be employed.
 One standout, both commercially and in home winemaking, is Syrah.

 So, what about Syrah?
-Since it does well as both rosé and port, and one seeks to produce less and the other more from the grapes, why not make both from the same lot of grapes?
+Since it does well as both rosé and port, why not make both from the same lot of grapes?
 For the 2006 harvest, my wife Marty White and I set out to do just that.

 After letting it settle overnight, we racked the pink juice into two seven-gallon carboys and added five grams of Epernay II yeast to each.
 We stirred the port must and sprinkled 10 grams of the same yeast on top.
 By the next day, fermentation foam had appeared on the rosé and the port had begun forming a cap.
 We added five grams of Fermaid K yeast nutrient to each carboy of the rosé, but since we never intended to let the port finish fermenting, we added no additional nutrients.

 From that point, the rosé went on merrily fermenting just like a white wine.
 Meanwhile, we were treating the port like any red wine, including twice-daily punchdowns.
 After one week, the port was down to 10° Brix by hydrometer, our target value for a rich residual sugar level.
 Because we are also home brewers, we have several five-gallon stainless steel soda kegs for draft beer.
 One of these was used to help stop the port fermentation.